yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 	"./esp.png| Espgaluda II"
   >}}

-Meanwhile, [liushuyu](https://github.com/liushuyu) updated the dynarmic external, bringing [optimizations and also fixing compile errors](https://github.com/yuzu-emu/yuzu/pull/7679) caused by an update of another external, the `fmt` library — used to format text in yuzu's log and interface.
+Meanwhile, [liushuyu](https://github.com/liushuyu) updated the dynarmic external submodule, providing [optimizations and also fixing compile errors](https://github.com/yuzu-emu/yuzu/pull/7679) caused by an update of another external, the `fmt` library — used to format text in yuzu's log and interface.

-german77 also added new [hotkeys that allow users to manipulate the volume](https://github.com/yuzu-emu/yuzu/pull/7716) of the application directly with the gamepad, a feature that will surely come handy to the people who enjoy yuzu from the comfort of their couch.
+german77 also added new [hotkeys that allow users to manipulate the volume](https://github.com/yuzu-emu/yuzu/pull/7716) of the application directly with the gamepad, a feature that will surely come in handy to the people who enjoy yuzu from the comfort of their couch.

 By default, `Home + Right D-Pad` will mute the application, while `Home + D-pad Down` will lower the volume, and  `Home + D-pad Up` will increase it.
 (Users are free to change these through the configuration menu `Emulation > Configure > Hotkeys`).